Stockflare/front-end-technical-test/README.md

-# Front End Technical Test
+# Stockflare Technical Test

-Stockflare's page for a stock is one of the key elements of our site, Apple's stock page can be found here https://stockflare.com/stocks/AAPL.O
+A stock is one of the key elements of our information site, Apple's stock page can be found here https://stockflare.com/stocks/AAPL.O

-We have a number of API endpoints that provide instrument and historical information, we would like you to write a stock page of your own design to display some of the information available from our apis.
+We have a number of API endpoints that provide instrument and historical information, we would like you to write a stock page of your own design to display some of the information available from our APIs.

 You can:
 *  Choose any platform, language, framework as long as the entire project can be delivered in a single Github repo.